 The mobile application will have two separate interfaces tailored to patients and physicians.
 It will comprise a shared login page, physician and patient signup portals, various permissions screens, and respective home screens.
 The permissions screens will explain and request consent for patient data usage and the application's functionality.
 The patient home screen will also display a log of the patient's driving data refined to basic driving metrics such as drive duration, route, and length.
-The patient home screen should also be able to navigate to the personal section or profile page, where patients can customize the unit of measurement for the displayed drive metrics.
+The patient home screen should also be able to navigate to the personal section or profile page, s.
 The patient interface should generally be simple, have a larger font for better visibility, and be easily navigable while adhering to a palatable style guide.
 The physician home screen will have a queryable list of patients that will act as an in-app database.
-It will contain a search bar capable of finding a patient with their unique identifier.
-When a list object is clicked, the physician will be brought to a new screen with in-depth statistics such as braking, acceleration, and cornering scoring for the appropriate patient.
+It will feature a search bar designed to locate a patient using their unique identifier, with the added functionality to filter by patient email or summary score.
+When a list item is selected, physicians will be directed to a new screen displaying detailed trip information, including scores for each trip.
+This screen will also provide in-depth statistics such as braking, acceleration, and cornering scores for the selected patient.
 The physician interface should be digestible with condensed patient-driving information, offering a suitable means for tracking and evaluating patients' glaucoma stages.